-Focus: The Christian life is holy.
+The Christian life is a holy life.
 Holiness begins on the inside.
-The inward experience will affect the outward appearance.
+The inward experience will affect the outward actions and appearance.

 What is a Christian?
 A Christian is someone who is Christ-like, living daily as taught by the example of Christ.